About

 “What’s it all about?”

-I act as his volunteer PR and back-up.
-He is completing this massive project to raise awareness for the world’s 45 million refugees who have no home and little hope.
-His chosen partner is the United Nations High Commissioner for Refugees who have given him tremendous support.
+I acted as his volunteer PR and back-up on that ride as he successfully completed that massive journey to raise awareness for the world’s 45 million refugees who have no home and little hope.
+His chosen partner was the United Nations High Commissioner for Refugees who have always given him tremendous support.

-Life has been good to me and I feel it is time to give something back.
-I am not a huge fan of rattling charity tins and I am not a trained nurse/doctor so PR/marketing is probably where I can best contribute.
-I am NOT looking to raise funds.
-That is NOT what the United Nations want.
-They are much better at that than I could ever be – they simply want me to raise awareness.
-My only requirement is to cover my expenses.
+Life has been good to me and I felt it was time to give something back.
+I am not a huge fan of rattling charity tins and I am not a trained nurse/doctor so PR/marketing is probably where I can best contribute, or so I thought until I got off my backside and covered hill and dale.
+(Fortunately, there are not too many mountains in England!

 Quick overview

-1) I start in London and meet the Premier League, the Football League, the Football Association and the Football Conference.
+1) I start in Oslo and meet sponsors, friends and the Red Cross.
 I collect their endorsements.

-2) I then visit all the 92 league grounds in the UK (and many other semi-pro/amateur grounds along the way.)
-I will get an Ecademy shirt signed at every club.
-This will be sent to Bjorn when I have completed the 92+ clubs.
-I hope also that each club will give me a shirt that I can send to Björn.
+2) I then visit all the clubs in the top three levels of Norwegian football (and many other semi-pro/amateur grounds along the way.)
+I will also visit the clubs in the top level of ladies’ football and will get “my” shirt signed at every club.
+This will be sent to Bjørn when I have completed the clubs.
+I hope also that some clubs will also give me a shirt that I can send to Bjørn.
+My aim is to get 5000 signatures!

-3) As you can imagine, the 92 clubs are not conveniently spread in concentric circles but I will enjoy trips to Gillingham, Plymouth, Swansea, Carlisle, Newcastle-upon-Tyne, Ipswich and Southend and almost 3,000 miles between them!
-This is all uncharted land for me as I have been out of England for 9 years and my sleepy Spanish town will not be like the London postals or deepest Manchester, I am sure!
+3) As you can imagine, the clubs are not conveniently spread in concentric circles but I will enjoy trips the length and breadth of Norway.
+I start in Kirkenes and finish in Sarpsborg and cycle 3,000 miles between them!
+This is all uncharted land for me as I have been north of Bergen and I am expecting days or at least hours of seeing nobody, I am sure!

-4) What would be great is if I can meet football supporters and those concerned about the refugee issue as I travel England and Wales.
-I look forward to seeing many of you
+4) What would be great is if I can meet football supporters and those interested in this Social Media project as I travel through Norway.
+I look forward to seeing many of you.

 My friend Pete Clark has kindly provided and hosted this web-site and I will use FB and Twitter (@doingthe92) for regular updates.
 Please join me there.